3rd Year Residents

 Hey all!
 My name is Katie Watson and I'm absolutely thrilled

-to be one of the new interns here at Wake Forest Family Medicine!
+to be one of the third year residents here at Wake Forest Family Medicine!

 I grew up in small-town New England (go Sox!), but starting